Machine Unlearning of Features and Labels

 \subsection{Poisoning Experiment Details}

-Below, we present more details about the dataset characteristics, CNN architecture and utilized unlearning parameters.
-Furthermore, we present an additional experiment to investigate the scalability of unlearning with increased numbers of model parameters.
+In addition to the description in Section~\ref{sec:unle-pois}, we provide more details about the dataset, CNN architecture and used unlearning parameters in this section.

 The CIFAR10 dataset~\citep{Kri09} contains \num{50000} images with $32 \times 32 \times 3$ pixels and \num{10} classes representing real-world objects like vehicles and animals.
 As our reference model, we train a convolutional neural network with \num{1.8} million parameters.
 It comprises three VGG blocks and two dense layers.
 The network uses \num{128} convolutional filters of size $3 \times 3$, a pooling size of $2 \times 2$ and the ReLU activation function.
-We train it using the Adam optimizer~\citep{KinBa14} with an initial learning rate of \num{1e-4}.
+We train it using the Adam optimizer~\citep{KinBa14} with a learning rate of \num{1e-4}.

-As stated in \cref{eqn:update1} and \cref{algo:paramupdate}, we use an unlearning rate~$\tau$ of \num{2e-5} for the first-oder update with batches of size \num{512}.
-For the approximation of the inverse Hessian we use a HVP batch size of \num{1024}, damping of \num{1e-4} and scale of \num{2e5}.
-The unlearning batch size defines the number of unlearning requests that are simultaneously performed and the HVP batch size denotes the number of training samples that are used in the hessian vector product.
-The damping and scale parameters are required to ensure convergence of the stochastic algorithm by~\citet{AgaBulHaz17}. \citeauthor{AgaBulHaz17} originally suggest to repeat the algorithm multiple times and average the results for a more stable solution but we found that a single repitition is enough in our experiments.
-Finally, we introduce a patience parameter of \num{20} for the norm of the Hessian vector product which allows for an early stopping when the update norm does not decrease for a certain amount of iterations.
+For our approach, we use an unlearning rate~$\tau$ of \num{2e-5} for the first-order update with batches of size \num{512}.
+For the approximation of the inverse Hessian, we use a HVP batch size of \num{1024}, damping of \num{1e-4} and scale of \num{2e5} \citep[see][]{AgaBulHaz17}.
+The batch size defines the number of unlearning requests that are simultaneously performed and the HVP batch size denotes the number of training samples that are used in the computation of the inverse Hessian. \citet{AgaBulHaz17} originally suggest to repeat the algorithm multiple times and average the results for a more stable solution but we find that a single repetition is sufficient in our experiments.
+Additionally, we introduce a patience parameter of \num{20} for the norm of the Hessian vector product which allows for an early stopping when the update norm does not decrease for a certain amount of iterations.